matthew-r-richards/cloud-cd/README.md

 `create-cluster.sh [jenkins/teamcity] [project-id] [path-to-service-account-key.json]`

-The service account key file and the Project ID must be obtained before running the script.
+The service account key file and the Project ID must be obtained before running the script, see *Pre-requisites*.

 For example, to create a jenkins cluster in the `jenkins-cd` project, using the service account file `service-account.json`:

-1) create the service account and export the key to `service-account.json` as described in *Pre-requisites » Service Account*
+1) Create the service account and export the key to `service-account.json` as described in *Pre-requisites » Service Account*
-1) run `create-cluster.sh jenkins jenkins-cd service-account.json`
+1) Run `create-cluster.sh jenkins jenkins-cd service-account.json`

 The creation process will take several minutes.
 At the end of it, you will be given the IP address to access the system on.

 **Note:** it might take 10-15 minutes for the Load Balancer configuration to be replicated, therefore the system may not be accessible immediately.

+As part of the script process, the local configuration for the [Kubernetes CLI](https://kubernetes.io/docs/user-guide/kubectl-overview/), `kubectl`, will be set so that it is authenticated for the newly created cluster - `kubectl` can be used from the terminal as normal, with commands executed against the cluster.

 #### Configuration